clara-hct02/tos-simulator/README.md

 # Town of Salem Simulator
-## Note
-This project has been revamped into a JavaScript version that will include more features.
-I am still keeping the Python version here for anyone who wants to play around with it.

 ## Description
-Inspired by the various Brantsteele simulators, I have decided to create a simulator for the social deduction game Town of Salem.
+Inspired by the various Brantsteele simulators, I have decided to create a simulator for the social deduction game Town of Salem 2.

 ## Features
 - Ability to choose total number of players